I have lots of experience taking care of my tattoos—first to heal them and then to keep them looking good.

 Oh, how I wish I would have thought of this as an idea when planning my own artwork.
 I have a major sweet tooth and love the idea of having a secret cupcake or lollypop on my body somewhere.
 Delicious and lucky for the one who finds it.

-What could be a more lovely and fitting tribute than a having a small, simple heart etched onto your skin in a vivid red or your l'amours favorite colour?
-If you're willing to inch up in size just the slightest bit, you could even squeeze an initial on there.
+What could be a more lovely and fitting tribute than having a small, simple heart etched onto your skin in a vivid red or your amour's favorite colour?
+If you're willing to inch up in size just the slightest bit, you could even squeeze an initial in there.

 4. Gotta Bee Me